viniljose/kotlin-basics/README.md

 Kotlin has a number of basic types: `Byte, Short, Int, Long, Float, Double, Boolean, Char and String`

  *In Java, numbers are primitives, so a variable holds the actual number.
 Is that not the case with Kotlin?*
 `No, it’s not.
 In Kotlin, numbers are objects, and the variable holds a reference to the object, not the object itself.`

+*  Class
+Initializer blocks are executed when the object is initialized, immediately after the constructor is called, and they’re prefixed with the `init` keyword. you must initialize properties before you try to use them

+*In Java, you don’t have to initialize the variables that you declare inside a class.
+Is there a way of not initializing class properties in Kotlin?*
+`lateinit` tells the compiler that you’re aware that the property hasn’t been initialized yet.